A drone captured these shocking photos of inequality in South Africa

 Cape Town is a city like no other.
 'It's incredibly beautiful,' Miller says, 'and is the quintessential South African blend of first and third world.'

-Black people have been disenfranchised in the country for hundreds of years.
+Black people, sometimes referred to as 'coloured,' have been disenfranchised in the country for hundreds of years.
 Starting in 1948, apartheid protected racism under the law.

-In the years following, black people were forcibly removed from their homes in rural areas and relocated into slums.
-The new developments were spaced apart to prevent people from unifying.
+In the years following, black people were forcibly removed from their homes in rural areas and dropped into slums.
+The new developments were spaced apart to prevent black people from unifying under one nationalist organisation.

 Apartheid is no longer law.
 But fast-forward more than 50 years from when apartheid laws were put in place, and many black residents still live in tin shacks, confined to sandy, arid areas far outside the city.